-There are three types of matching in specifying panel products.
+There are three types of veneer pattern matching in specifying panel products.

 Each of these must be specified an, shown on the design drawings, whenever possible.

 Achieved when one piece of veneer is turned over to join the adjacent piece, much like turning the pages of a book (hence the name).
 This is the most common match resulting in a balanced grain pattern.